 Elk River Hiking Trail is a 11.4 mile moderately trafficked point-to-point trail located near Elk City, Kansas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Elk River Hiking Trail is located on the northwest side of Elk City Lake.
-The trail is a 15 mile point-to-point trail which can be accessed from two main trailheads.
+The trail can be accessed from two main trailheads.
 Primitive campsites are located all along the length of the trail.
 The Elk River Hiking Trail offers panoramic views from the tops of the many limestone bluffs on the northwestern shores of Elk City Lake.
 The trail crosses several small streams and ravines and winds through narrow canyons and under rock overhangs.
-The trail has blue trail blazes and mile markers for traveling both directions on the trail.
+The trail has blue trail blazes and mile markers for traveling both directions.